 Crown Thinning

-The canopy of the trees is opened up, which allows more light and air to reach the leaves and branches below.
+The tree canopy opens up, allowing more light and air to reach the leaves and branches below.

-The crown thinning process also reduces the weight of larger branches, lowering the risk of losing them in spring storms.
+Crown thinning also reduces stress on heavy branches, lowering the risk of breakage during storms.

 Dead Pruning